 SEPTEMBER FIESTAS 2018

 The Fiesta Season starts in September.
-These dates are tentative until the 2018 schedule comes out.

 In Ajijic, the Fiestas Patrias or Independence Day Celebrations include fun-packed days of several events held over two weekends, including the traditional parade and Grito enacted all over Mexico.